d3vgru/nodetsam/README.md

   -if OStatus services are listed under .well-known, client should be able to roll with it

-  -possible HumHub, Friendica, and/or Diaspora* support at some point (wtf is a buddycloud)
+  -possible HumHub, Friendica, and/or Diaspora* support at some point

   -can we separate OStatus interface from "social network" abstraction?